YVR Pier D Expansion: Creating a living legacy in airport design

 Through the Pier D Expansion project, YVR sought to increase its international capacity, remain the airport of choice amid growing competition, and maintain its position as the ‘Best Airport in North America’.
 To achieve this goal, the Airport Authority commissioned their largest terminal expansion project in 25 years.
 This project would increase international gate capacity – adding eight new wide body aircraft gates – while continuing YVR’s Land, Sea and Sky passenger experience.
 In addition to the new gates, the expansion would span three floors and include carefully crafted spaces for passenger amenities such as retail, food and beverage, and thematic installations.

-Following a competitive RFP process, we were honoured to be selected as the Prime Consultant to lead delivery of this world-class airport expansion.
+Following a competitive RFP process, we were honoured to be selected as the Prime Consultant to lead design and delivery of this world-class airport expansion.
 Consistent with YVR’s thematic storyline, the design vision for Pier D was intended to reflect the natural beauty of British Columbia’s rugged coastline, welcoming travelers through an interactive, immersive experience.

 Challenges included completing the project expeditiously to meet growing passenger volumes, while also ensuring an intuitive, extraordinary passenger experience inspiring travellers with a lasting impression of the province’s beauty.